 Dr. Albo joined the Augusta University team in August 2015.
-He currently serves as the Vice Chair in the Department of Surgery and the director of surgical services and co-leader of the colorectal cancer team at the Georgia Cancer Center.
+He currently serves as the Jarrell Distinguished Chair in Surgical Oncology at the Georgia Cancer Center.
 He serves as the surgeon-in-chief for Augusta University Health System.

 Dr. Albo’s clinical expertise is on minimally invasive surgical oncology with emphasis on colorectal surgery.
 He has one of the highest utilization rates for laparoscopic surgery in patients with colon and rectal cancer in the US, resulting in significant outcomes advantages for patients, including less pain, faster and more complete recoveries, and lower rate of wound complications.

 Areas of Expertise (8)

 Medical College of Georgia names new surgery chairman

 The Augusta Chronicle print